alexandrelevine/website/Tungsten-Fabric-15-minute-deployment-with-k8s-on-AWS.md

 ## Introduction

-This document contains instructions to deploy a Tungsten Fabric cluster that interconnects pods orchestrated by Kubernetes.
+This document contains instructions how to deploy a sandbox with Tungsten Fabric cluster orchestrated by Kubernetes in AWS.
 The Tungsten Fabric cluster is composed of deployment node, one controller and two compute nodes that run as EC2 VMs.

 [ ![](images/carbide_deployment_small.png) ](images/carbide_deployment.png)

 ## Requirements

-Before you start using this CloudFormation template, it is necessary to subscribe to the official image of CentOS 7 x86_64 HVM.
+It is necessary to subscribe to the official image of CentOS 7 x86_64 HVM before you start using the sandbox.

 Once you have signed into the AWS console, go to the following URL: <a href="https://aws.amazon.com/marketplace/pp/B00O7WM7QW/" target="_blank">AWS Marketplace</a>

 Press "Continue to Subscribe", then "Accept Terms".

-*If you are connected as an IAM user, and you can not perform a task in AWS Marketplace, check the Appendix at the end of the document.
+*If you are connected as an IAM user, and you can not perform a task in AWS Marketplace, check the Appendix at the end of the document for the instructions.

 ## Procedure

-1. Just click on this button to create the stack:
+1. Just click on this button to create the sandbox (run as AWS CloudFormation stack) :

 <a href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=tungstenfabric-k8s&amp;templateURL=https://s3-us-west-2.amazonaws.com/tungsten-fabric-sandbox/tungsten_fabric_stack_template.yaml" target="_blank"><img alt="Launch Stack" src="https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg"></a>